vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 which compute the factorial of `n` by using the name `factorial` to recur.

-It works because the factory is passed as argument to another function, called the applicative Y combinator.
+It works because the factory is passed as argument to another function, called the applicative-order Y combinator.

 {% highlight clojure linenos=table %}
   (defn Y